Compare third-party, fire & theft car insurance

 - No Cover for Own Vehicle: It does not cover any damage to your own car, nor does it cover your own injuries if you are at fault in an accident.

-- No Theft or Fire Cover: This policy does not include coverage if your car is stolen or damaged due to fire.
+- No Theft or Fire Cover: This policy does not include cover if your car is stolen or damaged due to fire.

 Third-Party, Fire and Theft Car Insurance

 - Intermediate Level of Protection: This insurance offers everything that third-party cover does but with additional protection against two specific risks.

 - Fire and Theft Cover: It covers you if your car is stolen or damaged by fire, offering more peace of mind than basic third-party car insurance.